El-Daro/labyrinth-pathfinder/README_ISOLATION.md

 Given a graph defined as edges between nodes, find the correct sequence of edges to sever in order to prevent the virus from reaching the gateways.

 - The Virus finds the closest gateway and moves towards it.
-- The system acts by severing the edge to the closest gateway.
+- The system acts by severing the edge to a chosen gateway.
+  - The gateway is chosen based on the thorough analysis of the graph with multiple simulated steps;
+  - Each such step is a BFS Early Exit search from a possible position of the virus to the nearest gateways.
 - The cycle repeats until there are no possible moves left.
 *Note that at the very first step the system acts first, so, technically, the virus does the search without moving at step 1.*